Global hyperbolicity in higher signatures: Causality in higher signature

 \subsection{Future and past of oriented causal spaces of dimension $q-1$}

-One defect of the notion of causality we defined is that contrary to its Lorentzian counterpart, it lacks the existence of a future and a past.
-In $\R^{p,q}$, the set of points which are in timelike position with the origin is connected as soon as $q \geqslant 2$.
-In order the obtain a nice notion of past and future, one must make a few more assumptions on the sets we consider. \\
+One defect to the notion of causality we defined is that contrary to its Lorentzian counterpart, it lacks the existence of a future and a past.
+In~$\R^{p,q}$, the set of points which are in timelike position with the origin is connected as soon as~$q \geqslant 2$.
+In order to obtain a relevant notion of past and future, one must make a few more assumptions on the sets we consider.

-Let $f : N_1 \rightarrow M$ be a causal map of dimension $q-1$ where $N_1$ is an oriented closed manifold.
-Assume that $f$ can be extended into an inextendible causal map of dimension $q$, $\overline{f} : N_0 \rightarrow M$ where $N_1$ is a closed submanifold of $N_0$ of co-dimension one.
-Since the orientation of $N_1$ has been fixed and the orientation of $N_0$ stems from the time orientation of $M$, there is a canonical way to choose between the two connected components of $N_0 \setminus N_1$.
-One will be the past of $f$ in $\overline{f}$ and the other will be its future.
+Let $M$ be a $(p,q)$-spacetime with a given time orientation.
+Let~$f \colon N_1 \rightarrow M$ be a causal map of dimension~$q-1$ where~$N_1$ is an oriented closed manifold.
+Assume that~$f$ can be extended into an inextendible causal map of dimension~$q$,~$\overline{f} \colon N_0 \rightarrow M$ where~$N_1$ is a closed submanifold of~$N_0$ of co-dimension one.
+Since the orientation of~$N_1$ has been fixed and the orientation of~$N_0$ stems from the time orientation of~$M$, there is a standard way to choose between the two connected components of~$N_0 \setminus N_1$.
+The interior of $N_1$ will be the future of $f$ in $\overline{f}$ and the exterior will be its past.

-\begin{defn} Let $f : N_1 \rightarrow M$ be a causal map of dimension $q-1$ where $N_1$ is an oriented closed manifold.
-A point $x \in M$ will be said to be in the \emph{future} of $f$ (resp. its \emph{past}) when there exists an inextendible map $\overline{f} : N_0 \rightarrow M$ of dimension $q$ which extends $f$ and which contains $x$ in the future of $f$ in $\overline{f}$.
-The future (resp. past) of $f$ will be noted $J^+_q(f)$ (resp. $J^-_q(f)$).
-When there is no possible confusion, we will not make the distinction between $f$ and its image. \end{defn}
+\begin{defn} Let~$f \colon N_1 \rightarrow M$ be a causal map of dimension~$q-1$ where~$N_1$ is an oriented closed manifold.
+A point~$x \in M$ will be said to be in the \emph{future} of~$f$ (resp. its \emph{past}) when there exists an inextendible causal map~$\overline{f} \colon N_0 \rightarrow M$ of dimension~$q$ which extends~$f$ and which contains~$x$ in the future of~$f$ in~$\overline{f}$.
+The future (resp. past) of~$f$ will be noted~$J^+(f)$ (resp.~$J^-(f)$).
+When there is no possible confusion, we will not make the distinction between~$f$ and its image. \end{defn}